trasherdk/Gekko_Trading_Bot/docs/installation/installing_gekko_on_windows.md

 *NOTE: unfortunately installing and managing Gekko is hard.
 You will need to touch the commandline and install a few developer tools.
 I am creating an official Gekko service called [Gekko Plus](https://gekkoplus.com/), it will NOT require any installation.*

 ### Note:
 #### Windows does not natively support TA-lib.
-We are currently working on implementing the Tulip Indicators Library, which will provide similar functionality (see [#708](https://github.com/askmike/gekko/issues/708)).
+We are currently working on implementing the Tulip Indicators Library, which will provide similar functionality.
-#### For advanced users only: As a temporary workaround until [#708](https://github.com/askmike/gekko/issues/708) is implemented, TA-lib can be used on Windows through Bash on Windows 10.
+#### For advanced users only: As a temporary workaround until Tulip is implemented, TA-lib can be used on Windows through Bash on Windows 10.
 See "Installing Gekko on Windows with bash on Windows 10"

 Here is a youtube video I made that shows exactly how to set up Gekko: